minimo-io/braaay-front-site/README.md

 - Create a loader

+- CHECKOUT: The first choosing of the Shipping is weid.
+Use the same boxed components as below.

 - MODAL:

   - Be able to pass an specific action to the action button in the modal.

+- PRODUCT PAGE:
+  - We need than when you hover down, and loose sight of "Buy button" a fixed div appears below.
+  - Show price with PIX discount (or lowest possible price)
+- OTHER PRODUCTS PAGES: There are (not-yet-designed types of products), kits, presentes & experiences.

 ### Bugs